 - Meditation on fasting days is recommended.
 In my own experience, mindfulness meditation before sleep on fasting days helps counteract stress-reactivity, and helps with overall adaptation to prolonged intermittent fasting.

-- Intensive computerized brain training (such as i9 Mindware) may also act synergistically with fasting, with greater neuroplasticity and brain health benefits when the adaptive cellular stress response is already primed.
+- Intensive computerized brain training may also act synergistically with fasting, with greater neuroplasticity and brain health benefits when the adaptive cellular stress response is already primed.